graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 ## Hardening our server:

 - The simplest and most effective way to keep our server safe is keep unnecessary software on our server to a minimum and and to always stay up to date with new packages.
-	- sudo apt update && sudo apt ugrade -y
+	- sudo apt update && sudo apt upgrade -y
 	- sudo apt autoremove

 ### Enabling ufw: